Vascular injuries - Neck

 • Complex skull fracture, BOS#, occipital condyle #

-• Severe TBI with GCS score <8
+• Severe TBI with GCS <8

-• Cervical spine #, subluxation, or lig. injury ( any level)
+• Cervical spine #, subluxation, or lig. injury (any level)

 • Near hanging with anoxic brain injury